prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 to analyzed them as it would be for NMR models (see :ref:`pca-nmr`).

 ProDy has special functions and classes for facilitating efficient analysis of the PDB X-ray data.
-In this example we use :func:`~prody.compare.mapOntoChain` function which returns an :class:`~prody.atomic.AtomMap` instance.
+In this example we use :func:`~.mapOntoChain` function which returns an :class:`~.AtomMap` instance.

 |more| See :ref:`atommaps` for more details.